You owe something to every thing you own.

 Nomad List is a decent resource.
 I rarely use the website aside from glancing at the rankings on the front page.
 You don’t need an account for this.
 Becoming a paid member will unlock the Slack community.
 Membership might be worth it just for the access to more experienced travelers who have been where you’re going before.
 It’s as if the country you’re going to/currently in has community-sourced customer support ran by fellow travelers.

 I have a phone number parked at NumberBarn, which forwards all my texts and 2FA confirmations to my email for a few bucks each month.

-Counterflows is an excellent newsletter on news relating to the digital nomad lifestyle.
+Counterflows is an excellent newsletter on the digital nomad lifestyle.